-INTRODUCTION / GOALS
+INTRODUCTION/GOALS

 The Medical Assisting Program is a 1300-hour program.
 (Including 200 unpaid hours of externship/practicum in a medical setting.)
 This program is designed to introduce medical assisting students to the essential skills and knowledge necessary to be an entry-level medical assistant.
 This includes basic coverage of anatomy and physiology, as well as extensive coverage of both administrative, management skills, and clinical procedures.
-Program hours are from 8:15 am to 4:15pm Monday through Thursday.
+Program hours are from 8:15am to 4:15pm Monday through Thursday.

 The goals of the Medical Assisting program are to prepare students to successfully enter the workforce as a medical assistant, with the relevant academic knowledge and technical skill to become nationally certified.
 In addition, students in the program will be responsive to the needs of the community and the role the medical assistant will serve in meeting those needs.
+The goal is to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.